MohamedELbohy1/MohamedELbohy1/README.md

 ### 🚀 About Me

-🔧 I'm a passionate final-year Computer Engineering student at Mansoura University.
-💡 Enthusiastic about building modern full-stack web applications.
+🔧 I am a Computer Engineering graduate from Mansoura University 💡 Enthusiastic about building modern full-stack web applications.
 🧠 Always learning new technologies and improving my skills.
 🛠 Currently focused on enhancing personal projects and preparing for career growth in tech.